Dhanapala Udawaththa: Career

 During school days, he sang songs sung by Rukmani Devi and Indrani Wijebandara.
 At the age of 13, he had the opportunity to play a character called 'Udawaththa Mudalali' in a stage play held at school.
 He won the best actor award at the school level and then everyone called him 'Udawaththa'.
 He had the opportunity to pass the GCE Ordinary Level Examination and obtain a high pass in music under the guidance of Anura Mahanama.

 Then he continued to sing baila songs with fellow singers.
-His first song was his own production composed on the Bandarawela Dowa bus accident.
+His first song was his own production composed after the Bandarawela Dowa bus accident.
 In 1968–70, Udawaththa made his first cassette tape under the label 'Sisara' produced by Sing Lanka, which included 14 songs.
 One of the songs, Kaiyi Mihiri Katha composed by R A Chandrasena and wrote by Saman Chandranath Weerasinghe.
 Since then, the song is still popular among fans.
 In 1970, he sang the song Ae Neela Varala Peerala.

 In 1980, he received a song written by a songwriter named Hector Wijesiri.
 The song was written as Ma Adaraniya Mage Amma Wethatai.
 At that time war was raging in Sri Lanka and he thought this was the best time to sing this song.
 Because at that time there were no such war hero songs.
 But he did not record the song on the day it was supposed to be recorded.
 This was because the second and fourth lines did not touch his mind.
 He changed the two lines and showed it to Hector.
 Two or three times he read the two lines Udawaththa had written and he rolled up the paper and knocked it to the ground and said ‘I will never write songs for you again’ came out of the studio.
 However, Udawaththa later recorded the song, which is the first song composed for war heroes in Sri Lanka.
 The song sung for the encouragement of war heroes in the country.
 However, he has not been praised by any government for singing such a devotional song.
 He has sung over 1,500 songs of various genres for 28 cassettes.